enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/message.md

 <|trick@trickster:templates|trick-id=trickster:message_listen|>

 Returns all messages received on the tick after they were received.
 Must be provided with a timeout after which to return anyway.

+;;;;;

+A slot fragment may be supplied as the second argument to Dispatch Ploy instead of a number, which will send the message *into* the item present in that slot, if possible.

+Ploy of receipt works similarly for receiving messages *from* items.

+Not all items are able to channel messages.